osbridge/openconferenceware/README.markdown

 - Anyone can list/show sessions for an event
 - Anyone can list/show proposals for an event
 - Anyone can leave private comments about proposals to organizers
-- Anyone can get be informed of new proposals via ATOM feed
+- Anyone can be informed of new proposals via ATOM feed
 - Anyone can list/show tracks for an event
 - Anyone can list/show session types for an event
 - Anyone can subscribe to a feed of proposals for the event